wastedabuser/eldhelm-platform/README.txt

+Please, check http://eldhelmplatform.org for more details about this project.

-Eldhelm platform is the application server running the entire back-end of the fantasy card collecting game Battlegrounds of Eldhelm (http://eldhelm.essenceworks.com)
+Eldhelm platform is the application server running the entire back-end of the fantasy, card collecting game - Battlegrounds of Eldhelm (http://eldhelm.essenceworks.com)

 Eldhelm platform features: